 In recent years, the UK has led the pack when it comes to applying digital hacking practice and business start-up strategy to the cultural domain.
-Our work shows that the creative and cultural industries globally are well placed to embrace technological innovation and find new ways for emerging creative practitioners to benefit from the digital shift.
+We believe that the creative and cultural industries globally are well placed to embrace technological innovation and benefit from the digital revolution.

 Hacks can provide interesting models of activity, not only for instigating new collaborations (e.g. geeks with creative and cultural sectors) but also in coming up with quick, innovative solutions.
 In our Culture Shift programme, hacks usually last 48 hours and participants pitch a finished prototype to a panel of judges.
 In some cases, winners are granted funds and our local partners provide a level of support and incubation in order for their ideas to become a reality.